PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 }
 ```

-We change variable to be a pointer of the type char which gives us `char*`.
-The star symbol `*` means it is a pointer!
+We change the "hello" variable to be a pointer of the type char by putting a star `*` next to the type -> `char*`.
+The star symbol `*` just signifies it is a "pointer" (aka address).

+Since pointers are just address numbers we can just increase the address as if it was a number to do the offset instead of using the square brackets `[]`, since suing the square brackets `[]` is a shortcut for offsetting the address number.

+The type after the address is just telling us "how much" after the first byte is part of the variable.

+![] picture of pointer to first byte, but "type" tells how "big" or how much after the first byte is part of the variable

 # Void
-Since a pointer (aka address) simply points to the first byte of an array we don't have to tell the type!
+Since a pointer (aka address) simply points to the first byte of an array (or type) we don't have to tell the type!

 Change the code to the following.